 The two main bookkeeping methods are:

-- Single-entry bookkeeping: record one entry per transaction.
+Record one entry per transaction.
 For example, sale +$100 or invoice payment -$100.
 Single-entry bookkeeping is used for cash-basis accounting.
 Under this accounting system, you add an entry when the cash enters or leaves your bank account.
 In this case, you have two accounts — account receivables and account payables.

 Most small business owners start with single-entry bookkeeping and cash-basis accounting because it’s simpler.